AdaCore/langkit/doc/introduction.rst

 Langkit is a tool whose purpose is to ease the development of libraries to analyze program source files.
-It makes it super-easy to create combined lexers, parsers and semantics analyzers as libraries which have C, Ada and Python bindings.
+It makes it super-easy to create combined lexers, parsers and semantic analyzers as libraries that have C, Ada and Python bindings.